zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/provision-database/adb-provision-moviestream.md

 </if>

 <if type="freetier">
-## Task 3: Create the ADB instance
+## Task 3: Create the ADB Instance
 </if>
 <if type="livelabs">
-## Task 2: Create the ADB instance
+## Task 2: Create the ADB Instance
 </if>

 1. Click **Create Autonomous Database** to start the instance creation process.